opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     Do one of the following:

-    - Select a level in the xsheet and choose Level > Level Settings.
+    - Select a level in the Xsheet and choose Level > Level Settings.

-    - Right-click a level in the xsheet and choose Level Setting from the menu that opens.
+    - Right-click a level in the Xsheet and choose Level Setting from the menu that opens.

     - Right-click a level in the cast and choose Level Setting from the menu that opens.